13 Comments

 Thank you so much for sharing this.
 It's a timely reminder that we must choose to ignore the trivial and focus on what is in alignment with our life.
 Like you said, we just save our energy on things that deserve it.

-Albigensian Pilgrim's avatar
+Albigensian Laurel's avatar

 Thank you very much for such an indepth analysis.
 I think this is and if the main arts of life - ability to not put too much emphasis on things which are of little importance.
 It burns lots of mental energy but sometimes is like wasps - just wouldn't go.